 Out of the blue – someone you love has been arrested and is in jail.
 What should you do?
 What do you need to know?
-Here is a handy guide with ten tips on how to get your loved one out of jail and other essential information.
+This handy guide offers ten tips on how to get your loved one out of jail.

 He or she is in jail.
 That means their ability to act on their own behalf is severely limited – at least until they get out.